Symbolic Landscapes

 Troika with Wolves, 1924, by Ivan Ivanovich Golikov (1886–1937).
 DateMedium: miniature on a cigarette case.
 Source/Photographer: http://palekh.narod.ru/g/golikov/golii_04.jpg.
 (From Wikimedia Commons, colour enhabnced by RYC)

-The Eagles take the type of chaotic trajectory Goliov suggests and applies it to ❧ an American car on a freeway, weaving drunkenly through superficial garbage and entitlement, and also to ❧ the war the US is prosecuting in Iraq — keeping in mind that the song came out in 2007, four years after the start of their invasion.
+The Eagles take the type of chaotic trajectory Goliov suggests and apply it to ❧ an American car on a freeway, weaving drunkenly through garbage and entitlement, and also to ❧ the war the US is prosecuting in Iraq (keeping in mind that the song came out in 2007, four years after the start of that war).

 The final lines are extraordinarily powerful in terms of integrated figurative language.
 Continuing with the metaphor of roads and paths, the Eagles couch the symbol of the apple (primal sin seen in terms of military knowledge) within allusions to religion (Saint Paul) and empire (Roman and British):